Australia cricket captain sent home in disgrace, coach survives

 Smith had already been suspended for one Test and docked his entire match fee by the International Cricket Council, and Sutherland said further punishments "will reflect the gravity of the situation".

+He was filmed not only rubbing the ball with the dirtied tape but also concealing the evidence down the front of his trousers.

-Smith said after the Test that the Australia team's "leadership group" had been aware of the plan.
+Smith said after the Test that the Australians' "leadership group" had been aware of the plan.

 "Prior knowledge of the ball tampering incident was limited to three players...
 No other players or support staff had prior knowledge and this includes Darren Lehmann, who despite inaccurate media reports, has not resigned from his position," said Sutherland.